 I had a root canal and a crown done here, the entire process took about an hour.
 Will be back in 2 weeks for my final crown!
 Great doctor, great staff.

-A dental surgeon may normally get a bone graft from either the patient’s body, from another person, an animal, and synthetic materials or from a cadaver.
+A dental surgeon may normally get a dental bone graft from either the patient’s body, from another person, an animal, and synthetic materials or from a cadaver.
 In most cases, synthetic materials are in common use to avoid inflicting more injuries and discomfort on the patient.
-Meanwhile, the source of a bone graft is a decision of a surgeon that borders on what is considered best for the patient and the size of the bone graft required.
+Meanwhile, the source of a bone graft is a decision of a surgeon that borders on what is considered best for the patient and the size of the dental bone graft required.